-7 Steps to Execute a Needs Analysis
+7 Steps to Execute a Project Needs Analysis

 Do you have plans to implement a new system or kick-off a major project within your business?
 From the start, it’s exciting to think how great this effort will positively impact the business.
 But hold-up on the congratulatory high-fives!
-If you don’t set up things right on the front end of the initiative, you’ll exceed your budget, schedule and deflate team morale.
+If you don’t set things up right on the front end of the initiative, you’ll exceed your budget and schedule, and deflate team morale.

 The common factor is the development of people as a core principle.
-The Needs Analysis is critical to the success of any Lean Management System.
+The Project Needs Analysis is critical to its success.
 This phase can take 1-2 weeks, depending on the number of teams and team members involved.

 Step 1 – Identify an Executive Sponsor of the Project

-In addition, the executive sponsor offers “buy in” to the initiative as they provide direction, support and the ability to fund the project.
+In addition, the executive sponsor offers “buy in” to the initiative.
+This is because they provide direction, support, and the ability to fund the project.
 With “stake in the game,” the project’s success is their success.

-In other words, the tentacles of the ERP system impacts the entire business.
+In other words, the tentacles of the ERP system impact the entire business.
 Realistically, without the full support of an executive sponsor, the opportunity for success is slim to none.
-Identify an executive sponsor before moving to Step 2 of the Needs Analysis.
+Identify an executive sponsor before moving to Step 2 of the Project Needs Analysis.

 Step 2 – Generate a Return on Investment (ROI) Model